Have you ever stumbled upon a life-changing article that just blew your mind?

-You’ve probably heard about psychotherapist Amy Morin’s “13 Things Mentally Strong People Don’t Do”.
+That’s exactly what happened when I discovered Amy Morin’s viral piece, “13 Things Mentally Strong People Don’t Do.”

-She also published a book with the same title.
+She even wrote a book with the same title!

 1. They Don’t Waste Time Feeling Sorry for Themselves